chromium/chromium/ios/web/public/js_messaging/README.md

 The InjectionTime is when the script should be ran during the loading of the webpage's DOM.

-Scripts configured with `kDocumentStart` can create functions.
+Scripts configured with `kDocumentStart` can create functions, but the DOM will not yet be available.
 Overrides of functions in the page content world which the webpage may call should be done at this time.

 Scripts configured with `kDocumentEnd` will run after the DOM is available.
-This can be useful for scripts which may make pass over the DOM to manipulate it only once after page load.
+This can be useful for scripts which may make a pass over the DOM to manipulate it only once after page load.
 Or to scan the webpage for some metadata and send it back to the native application.